How Safe Is Sending Financial Documents Through the Internet?

 • At least 3.4 billion fake emails are sent around the world every day, according to a report from email verification company Valimail.

-• Email impersonation accounted for 1.2 percent of all emails sent during the first quarter of 2019.
+• Email impersonation account for 1.2 percent of all emails sent globally.
+Phishing attack statistics.

 • Using instant messaging, social networking, and other online interaction will not provide immunity.
 Email addresses are still required to access these accounts.
 All forms of online communications do.